NingboSong/COGRASP/README.md

 ### Data preparation

 The `data/` directory contains only the graph structure.
-You must prepare your own historical time series data separately.
-We recommend using [Akshare](https://github.com/akfamily/akshare) to get these data.
+You must prepare your own historical time series data separately, for example, by using [Akshare](https://github.com/akfamily/akshare) to get these data.

 ### Usage